Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Portfolio Animation Workshop to be held for High School Students

-The cinema and digital arts department will host a Portfolio Animation Workshop for high school juniors and seniors on Jan.
+The cinema arts department will host a Portfolio Animation Workshop for high school juniors and seniors on Jan.
 26.

 Musical Theatre Grad Performs in 'Forbidden Broadway: Alive and Kicking'